 For an actor to create and sustain a career, it’s important to know exactly who they are in the eyes of the industry, not who they want to be.
 Every day I work with actors helping them to figure that out, by developing their brand and pinpointing their specific type.
 The first question I always ask is, “What is your age range?”
 How the actor responds tells so much about their professionalism.
-Last week, I worked with a guy who told me he played 27–35.
+Once I worked with a guy who told me he played 27–35.
 I was silent for quite a while trying to figure out how to respond when I just blurted out, “But aren’t you, like, 45?”

 “I'm 47 but everybody says I look 27.”